-Circuits are limited but not defined by their anatomy; different axonal projections, cell types and synaptic dynamics delimit their spontaneous and evoked activity patterns.
-In this study, we have described two functional circuits in the anatomically homogenous DS, covering the medial and lateral regions and separated by a sharp functional boundary.
-We discriminated DLS and DMS circuits based on different properties of their spontaneous activity recorded in MSNs by means of the in vivo whole-cell patch-clamp technique.
-To analyse the oscillatory activity, we used NA-MEMD algorithm (Rehman and Mandic, 2009) together with Hilbert transform (Huang et al., 1998).
-This algorithm is suited to decompose nonlinear nonstationary signals (Alegre-Cortés et al., 2018; Alegre-Cortés et al., 2016; Hu and Liang, 2014; Mandic et al., 2013).
-Given the well-known nonlinear properties of neural oscillations (Averbeck et al., 2006; Cole et al., 2017; Laurent, 1996; Shamir and Sompolinsky, 2004), the use of NA-MEMD leads to an increased detail of description when compared with traditional techniques (Alegre-Cortés et al., 2018; Hu and Liang, 2014).
-In our knowledge is the first time that it is used to analyse membrane oscillations of single neurons.
+To analyze the oscillatory activity, we used NA-MEMD algorithm (Rehman and Mandic, 2010) together with Hilbert transform (Huang et al., 1998).
+This algorithm is suited to decompose nonlinear nonstationary signals (Alegre-Cortés et al., 2017; Alegre-Cortés et al., 2016; Hu and Liang, 2014; Mandic et al., 2013).
+Given the well-known nonlinear properties of neural oscillations (Averbeck et al., 2006; Cole et al., 2017; Laurent, 1996; Shamir and Sompolinsky, 2004), the use of NA-MEMD leads to an increased detail of description when compared with traditional techniques (Alegre-Cortés et al., 2017; Hu and Liang, 2014).
+In our knowledge is the first time that it is used to analyze membrane oscillations of single neurons.

 In humans, the dynamics of the SWO have demonstrated to be highly reproducible within and across subjects, providing information about the general state of the cerebral cortex and suggesting its applicability as a method to unravel functional circuits (Massimini et al., 2004).
-The analysis of the SWO has been used to detect neurophysiological alterations in humans and in a mouse models of neurological disorders such as; Alzheimer's disease (Busche et al., 2015), Down syndrome (Ruiz-Mejias et al., 2016), or Epilepsy (Amiri et al., 2019), among others.
-Here, we analysed the electrophysiological properties of MSNs, their evoked visual responses and the slow and the fast components of their oscillatory activity, and we found that the Up states of the SWO are useful method to identify brain circuits.
+The analysis of the SWO has been used to detect neurophysiological alterations in humans and in a mouse models of neurological disorders such as; Alzheimer's disease (Busche et al., 2015), Down syndrome (Ruiz-Mejias et al., 2016), or epilepsy (Amiri et al., 2019), among others.
+Here, we analyzed the electrophysiological properties of MSNs, their evoked visual responses and the slow and the fast components of their oscillatory activity, and we found that the Up states of the SWO are useful method to identify brain circuits.
 Therefore, we are extending the previous concept and proposing a methodology to study the brain functional connectivity.